Please be aware that some specialist imagery may take time to load.

 items could tell their tale..........

-Below right is the loading tool as illustrated in the advertisement beneath.
+Below is the loading tool as illustrated in the advertisement beneath.
 With the hand lever to the side shown, the fresh cartridge is pressed ( carefully) into the conveyor.
 The standing post on the right hand side receives the ejected conveyor carrying the fired cartridge case.
 The conveyor is slid over the post, neck downwards, and the lever brought over to that side.
 The empty case is then pressed out of the conveyor through the clearance hole in the lever arm.
 To keep a squad of recruits on the firing points supplied with ammunition would have been no mean task!

 Below right is an advertisement for the equivalent equipment for use with the Lewis machine gun.